joanvelja/Confidently_Exiting/karim_correction_blog.md

 ## Conclusion and Future Work

 In this study, we have explored the application of early exiting strategies within Large Language Models (LLMs) to address the challenge of computational efficiency during inference.
 Our research integrates traditional early exiting mechanisms with concrete gains in efficiency obtained from vocabulary pruning.
-Additionally, we apply the idea of Contrastive Decoding to the early exiting setting, showing that sensible improvements can be achieved by imposing a clever heuristic on the choice of the layer to contrast.
-Lastly, we combine the aforementioned techniques and demonstrate that we can both retain almost all performance, while still performing a considerably lower number of FLOPs during inference.
-This results in a solution that satisfies both efficiency and score performances we aim for.
+Additionally, we apply the idea of Contrastive Decoding to the early exiting setting, showing how this approach can be used as a confidence measure, by imposing a clever heuristic on the choice of the layer to contrast to.
+Lastly, we combine the aforementioned techniques and demonstrate that we can both retain almost all performance, while still carrying out a considerably lower number of FLOPs during inference.
+This results in a solution that satisfies both efficiency and score performances we aimed for.

+In future work, a natural follow-up is the use of the Contrastive Decoding output as the resulting output to perform the prediction on.
+Moreover, sensible investigations about the distributional distance and specific intervations on the computation of the contrastive distribution can be considered.

-In future work, we aim to expand our analysis to include a wider array of tasks - machine translation, open ended generation and long context tasks - and evaluation on larger datasets to further validate our proposal.
+On an empirical note, we aim to expand our analysis to include a wider array of tasks - machine translation, open ended generation and long context tasks - and evaluation on larger datasets to further validate our proposal.
-Another limitation is given by the fact that the overall runtime performance has not yet matched the improvements seen in FLOPs.
+Another limitation is that the overall runtime performance does not always match the improvements seen in FLOPs.
 This discrepancy is largely due to the hyper-optimization of the PyTorch library, which optimizes matrix multiplications, thereby reducing overall runtime, though it is worth noting that our gains in FLOPs should increase as a function of model scale.
-We also plan on addressing scaling laws in future works.
 Additionally, since we are working with pre-trained tokenizers, reducing the $W_j$ matrix leads to incorrect predictions, necessitating a remapping back to the original vocabulary size.
 This process introduces an overhead that further worsens runtime, as we are forced to apply the same operation twice (reducing first, and then expanding again).
 Several engineering reliant optimizations are still possible in this direction, which were not explored due to the previously mentioned constraints.
 With regards to vocabulary reduction, the function that shrinks the $k$ values is based on the worst-case scenario observed in the data (see [Figure 3](#figure-3)).
 This function could be adjusted depending on both the problem type or the LM employed.
-For instance, a finetuned model, as depicted in [Figure 2b](#figure-2b), might benefit from more aggressive shrinkage compared to its non-finetuned counterpart.
+For instance, a finetuned model as depicted in [Figure 2b](#figure-2b) might benefit from more aggressive shrinkage compared to its non-finetuned counterpart.
 Additionally, we plan on further refining the integration of the vocabulary pruning method with Contrastive Decoding.
 We hypothesize that, by leveraging the list of top-k tokens within Contrastive Decoding, we can get rid of the plausibility constraint, overall reducing further reliance on hyperparameter settings and tuning.
 All these reasons inspire us to further work in this promising direction, and we hope the same applies to the reader.